- What We Do

 Cash transfers and vouchers are often used when local markets have sufficient food and people simply can’t afford it.
 Cash transfers may be used when people are physically spread out or highly mobile, rapid response is high priority, or food needs are so severe people will spend most new income on food.

-For example: USAID and partner WFP are currently providing food assistance to Syrian refugees through many modalities, including paper and electronic food vouchers.
+For example: USAID and partner WFP are currently providing food assistance to Syrian refugees through many modalities, including electronic food vouchers.
 Vouchers are a reliable, timely, and secure way to provide assistance to vulnerable individuals, and also allow families to tailor food assistance to their individual needs while supporting the local economy in refugee hosting areas.

 Download PDF [455 kb]